The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 About halfway around the loop—just after a signed gate—you can access to the historic Blue Bird Mine complex, which includes the old bunkhouse, the mining company house, and several dilapidated outbuildings.
 (Miners that lived here in the 1880s spent 10-hour days underground searching for valuable seams of silver ore.)
 A few yards beyond the last outbuilding, a secluded picnic table is perched next to a small waterfall on North Boulder Creek.

 If you’re not hungry yet, continue along the Blue Bird Loop to the shuttered DeLonde ranch house and barn.
 In the 1970s, it was a professional music studio where legends like Rod Stewart, Elton John, and Chicago came to record songs.

 A second, secluded picnic table situated just past the ranch house offers views of the wetland ecosystem created by beavers who dammed this small creek, which created a vital habitat for the parcel’s 90-odd bird species, including fox sparrow, green-winged teals, and yellow warblers.

 From the barn, a short climb past a magnificent stand of aspen trees returns you to the junction with the DeLonde Trail.
-As you stroll back to the parking lot, keep an eye out for elk, black bear, coyote, bobcats, and mountain lions, as well as the occasional moose.
+As you stroll back to the parking lot, keep an eye out for elk, black bear, coyote, and bobcats, as well as the occasional moose.

 Getting there: From the CO 93/CO 72 junction (about eight miles north of Golden), follow Coal Creek Canyon (CO 72) west to Nederland.
 At the town’s only roundabout—the CO 119 junction—continue west on CO 72 for two more miles.
 Turn left onto CO 126 at the sign for Caribou Ranch Open Space.
 Follow this good dirt road for 0.9 miles, then turn right into the obvious parking lot.